jasonbayton/11ty/_src/blog/2025/08/amapi-apk-deployment.md

 MANAGED INFO doesn't have a means of surfacing the errors AMAPI might respond with currently (there's no UI), so if applications don't appear within a reasonable time after policy assignment, local debugging (where `logcat` logs are plentiful) would be required.

+### If a package is removed from managed config

+At present, when a package is no longer detected in MC, the app triggers an uninstall custom app command to remove it from the device.
+Even if the policy hasn't been updated to remove the same package.
+I opted for this approach - for now - in the spirit of ensuring the managed configuration is the source of truth, and no package actions are run (which could invoke network usage) without explicit definition.

+There's a brief period of time (~1s) where the config is updated but the package hasn't yet uninstalled: here the app will report "unmanaged" until the command is successfully processed.

 ## Implementation considerations

 Some of the other considerations that emerged during the brainstorming of this implementation.